minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - **ApplyOrder**
 - **CancelOrder**
-- **TODO: CancelExpiredOrderByAnyone**
+- **CancelExpiredOrderByAnyone**

 #### 3.3.2.4 Validation

 - **ApplyOrder**: the redeemer will allow spending Order UTxO in Batching transaction
-   - validate that an Order can be spent if there's a `Order Batching` validator in the `withdrawals`
+   - validate that an Order can be spent if there's a `Order Spending` validator in the `withdrawals`
 - **CancelOrder**: the redeemer will allow _sender_ to spend Order UTxO to get back locked funds.
    - validate that the transaction has _sender_'s signature or _sender_ script UTxO in the Transaction Inputs
+- **CancelExpiredOrderByAnyone**: the redeemer will allow anyone to spend Order UTxO to unlock funds going back to user
+   - validate that an Order can be spent if there's a `Order Spending` validator in the `withdrawals`

 #### 3.3.3 Authen Minting Policy